klangs34/Day-Planner/README.md

 # Day-Planner

 Day Planner

 ## Mission

 This page was designed to give the average person on the go an app where they can plan their day.
-The goal was to experiment with ways utilize local storage and time management to build something dynamic yet simple.
+The goal was to experiment with ways utilize local storage, time management and a 3rd party API to build something simple yet dynamic.
 The intent was not to be overly visual with the app, but to demonstrate useful functionality.

 ## Technology

-JQuery, Font Awesome, Moment.j and bootstrap
+JQuery, Font Awesome, Moment.j, googleapis, and bootstrap

 ### Let's get the day started!
 Be Productive using [this](https://klangs34.github.io/Day-Planner/) simple day planner!

 https://klangs34.github.io/Day-Planner/